10 Reasons You Should Use Non-Emergency Medical Transportation

 Confusing the brake and accelerator pedals in a car may seem like a force of habit; however, some seniors may bouts of confusion that cause them to inadvertently press the wrong pedal.
 Not only can this lead to an unfortunate accident, but it can also endanger pedestrians or other drivers on the road.
 Instead of taking the risk of an accident, instead, choose non-emergency medical transportation.

 4. Unexplained Vehicle Damage

 Finding unexplained damage on your vehicle is often a troubling sign.
 In many instances, you won’t remember how the damage got there and, even worse, you don’t know if you damaged another vehicle in the process.
-Because seniors senses may dull with age, they may not know when they strike another object with their car.
+Because senior’s senses may dull with age, they may not know when they strike another object in their car.
 If you have unexplained vehicle damage, you may be putting yourself at risk every time you drive.